alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 > Note: The RTSP interleaved mode is supported by an NMOS device as a specific transport to emphasis the TCP nature of this option.
 TCP-based interleaving is often necessary for firewall/NAT traversal.

+> Note: The `Transport:UDP;` signaling is non-standard (not allowed in the syntax of RFC 2326 but allowed by RFC 7826) and if supported indicate an MPEG2-TS over UDP stream (`Transport:UDP;`) instead of an MPEG2-TS over RTP stream (`Transport:RTP/AVP/UDP;`).
+A Controller through IS-11 can configure the transport by applying a constraint on the mux Flow `media_type`.

 The RTSP control endpoints of RTSP Senders/Receivers support the same security features (rtsp versus rtsps, OAuth2.0 authorizations or not) as the IS-05 control endpoint of the associated Senders/Receivers.

 The media Stream and sub-Streams of an RTSP session support the same privacy encryption features that non-RTSP Streams offer.